Spearfoot/scripts-for-using-rsync/README.md

 ```

 ## Example usage

-Both scripts take 3 command-line arguments:
-- The source specification
-- The target specification
-- A log filename

-Telling __rsync__ what to copy is a bit arcane: you have to be careful about placing the '/' character correctly.
-Basically, to copy a dataset from the source to the target you add a trailing '/' to the source specification and leave it off the target.
-To copy dataset __foo__, mounted on pool __tank__, you would specify the source this way:

-`/mnt/tank/foo/`

-And leave off the trailing '/' on the target:

-`/mnt/tank/foo`

-To use the __rsync-invoke.sh__ to accomplish this, you would use this command line:

-`./rsync-invoke.sh /mnt/tank/foo/ root@boomer:/mnt/tank/foo /mnt/tank/bandit/log/rsync.log`

 I run this `chron` script early every morning to synchronize datasets from my primary FreeNAS server 'BANDIT' to my secondary server 'BOOMER'.
 On both servers the datasets are stored on a pool named 'tank':